braxtons12/hyperion_utils/README.md

 inline auto log_thing() -> void {
     if(auto thing = get_thing()) {
         // Logging with the global logger can return an error if the logger hasn't been initialized,
-        // or the logging policy implies logging can fail (for example, if using an ayschronous
+        // or the logging policy implies logging can fail (for example, if using an asynchronous
         // logger that discards entries when the queue is full).
 Because of this, the default
         // logging functions return a hyperion::Result.
         // For this simple example, we'll just ignore it